 The revelation continues with a command to construct a temple as a place where God can enter to bless and teach his people.

 Now the interesting thing to me is the use in these verses of the words theory and law.
 There are a few ways we could look at this.
 Here are a couple simple models I created as a way to visualize this.
 There are eternal laws and doctrines (teachings) rest upon those laws.
 Principles comes out of doctrines, and “a theory is founded on inferences drawn from principles which have been established on independent evidence” (Webster’s 1828 definition).
-A theory isn’t a man-made hypothesis like the theory of organic evolution or global warming, but it does feel a lot like holy speculation.
+A theory isn’t a man-made hypothesis like the theory of organic evolution or global warming, but it does feel a lot like holy speculation if you only hear the word theory without understanding other definitions of the word.
 What happens if I act on this true principle?
 What will the result be?
 A strengthening of faith?

 To me, I think theory is the perfected understanding that comes from cause and effect relationships.
 If I do X, then Y happens.
 I plan to do a blog article on this in the near future.